PyCharm and Sonatype Nexus Repository - A Match Made in Heaven

 3 minute read time

-For all you Python developers using IntelliJ’s PyCharm IDE, we have some great news -- as of version 3.15.0, Nexus Repository Manager (NXRM) natively supports PyCharm.
-With no additional configuration efforts, Python developers can have their IDE point to NXRM to retrieve a list of Python components available for download.
+For all you Python developers using IntelliJ’s PyCharm IDE, we have some great news -- as of version 3.15.0, Sonatype Nexus Repository natively supports PyCharm.
+With no additional configuration efforts, Python developers can have their IDE point to Sonatype Nexus Repository to retrieve a list of Python components available for download.

-Not familiar with NXRM but intrigued by how it might make working with PyCharm even better?
+Not familiar with Sonatype Nexus Repository but intrigued by how it might make working with PyCharm even better?
 Keep reading - we’ve got you covered.

-Already set up with a NXRM?
-All that needs to be done is point PyCharm to your NXRM Python repository - and you’re ready to go.
+Already set up with a Sonatype Nexus Repository?
+All that needs to be done is point PyCharm to your Python repository - and you’re ready to go.

 Go to PyCharm > Preferences